facebookresearch/GENRE/README.md

        'score': tensor(-3.6478)}]]

-For more complex esamples see:
-* how to use GENRE for both pytorch fairseq and huggingface transformers [here](https://github.com/facebookresearch/GENRE/blob/main/examples_genre);
-* how to use mGENRE [here](https://github.com/facebookresearch/GENRE/blob/main/examples_mgenre).

 ## Models & Datasets

-For **GENRE** use [this](https://github.com/facebookresearch/GENRE/blob/main/scripts/download_all_models.sh) script to download all of them or see [here](https://github.com/facebookresearch/GENRE/blob/main/examples_genre) the list of all individual models for each task and for both pytorch fairseq and huggingface transformers.
+For **GENRE** use [this](https://github.com/facebookresearch/GENRE/blob/main/scripts_genre/download_all_models.sh) script to download all models and [this](https://github.com/facebookresearch/GENRE/blob/main/scripts_genre/download_all_datasets.sh) to download all datasets.
+See [here](https://github.com/facebookresearch/GENRE/blob/main/examples_genre) the list of all individual models for each task and for both pytorch fairseq and huggingface transformers.
 See the [example](https://github.com/facebookresearch/GENRE/blob/main/examples_genre) on how to download additional optional files like the prefix tree (trie) for KILT Wikipedia.

 For **mGENRE** we only have a model available [here](https://dl.fbaipublicfiles.com/GENRE/fairseq_multilingual_entity_disambiguation.tar.gz).
 See the [example](https://github.com/facebookresearch/GENRE/blob/main/examples_mgenre) on how to download additional optional files like the prefix tree (trie) for Wikipedia in all languages and the mapping between titles and Wikidata IDs.